 Fibrosis improvement is the endpoint that matters most to hepatologists — and the one where the GLP-1 data is most cautiously received.

-Fat clearance from the liver is relatively straightforward.
-Reduce caloric surplus, reduce insulin resistance, and the liver starts exporting stored triglycerides.
-Weight loss alone does this.
-MASH resolution — clearing the inflammation — follows.
+Clearing fat out of the liver is the easy part.
+Cut the caloric surplus, ease the insulin resistance, and the liver starts shipping out its stored triglycerides.
+Weight loss alone can do that much.
+MASH resolution — clearing the inflammation — tends to follow.

-But fibrosis is structural damage.
-Collagen deposition in the liver architecture.
-Reversing it means not just stopping the injury but remodeling the scar tissue.
+Fibrosis is a different animal.
+It's structural damage: collagen laid down into the liver's architecture.
+Reversing it means more than halting the injury; it means remodeling scar tissue that's already there.
 In ESSENCE, about 37% of patients on semaglutide achieved at least a one-stage fibrosis improvement, compared to 22% on placebo.
-That's a real difference, but it's also a modest absolute gap.
-And the trial ran 72 weeks — probably not long enough to see the full extent of fibrosis remodeling.
+That's a real difference — but a modest absolute gap, too.
+And the trial ran 72 weeks, probably not long enough to see how far fibrosis remodeling can actually go.

 The honest interpretation: GLP-1s clearly resolve MASH inflammation and likely slow or partially reverse fibrosis.
 Whether they can fully reverse advanced fibrosis (F3-F4) over years of treatment is a question the current trials aren't long enough to answer.